HackerEarth/engineering.hackerearth.com/_posts/2014-10-17-using-fluentd.md

 Fluentd does the following things:

-1. Continuosly tails apache log files.
+1. Continuously tails apache log files.
 2. Parses incoming entries into meaning fields like ip, address etc and buffers them.
 3. Writes the buffered data to Amazon S3 periodically.